WELCOME TO ST PAUL'S CHURCH KEWSTOKE

 It was a wooden container shaped like a cup, displaying what is thought to be traces of the murdered Archbishop’s blood.

-It was found in 1849 during building work, hidden in the wall of the nave behind a limestone block.
+It was found in 1849 during building work, hidden in a hollow enclosed by a wooden

-It is believed to be one of several relics from the Canterbury monks, this one hidden for 300 years at the Priory until fear of the Dissolution of the Monasteries forced its secret removal to St Paul’s where it again remained hidden for another 300 years.
+It is believed to be one of several relics from the Canterbury monks, this one hidden for 300 years at the Priory until fear of the Dissolution of the Monasteries forced its secret removal for safety to St Paul’s, where it again remained hidden for another 300 years.

 Such relics of the saints had powerful significance for the faithful.